Stable isomorphisms of operator algebras: Algebras with small diagonals

 because $S$ commutes with every element in $\oM(\C)$ and thus with every element in $\C$.
 Now $\C\otimes \fK$ is strictly dense in $\oM(\C\otimes \fK)$.
 Therefore (\ref{eq;repl3}) implies that $S \otimes I \in \oZ(\oM(\C \otimes \fK) ) $ and we are done. \end{proof}

 For the rest of the paper we make the blanket assumption that all operator algebras are approximately unital with a contractive approximate unit contained in the diagonal.

 We say that an operator algebra $\A$ has a \textit{$c_0$-isomorphic diagonal} if there exists a perhaps finite set $\Gamma$ so that $\dg\A \simeq c_0(\Gamma)$.
-Due to our blanket assumption, we see that an operator algebra $\A$ with $c_0$-isomorphic diagonal necessarily contains an approximate identity consisting of commuting selfadjoint operators.\footnote{Many algebras of current interest, including various tensor algebras of non-degenerate product systems \cite{DK20, DKKLL}, satisfy this requirement.}
+Due to our blanket assumption, we see that an operator algebra $\A$ with $c_0$-isomorphic diagonal necessarily contains an approximate identity consisting of commuting selfadjoint operators.\footnote{\ Many algebras of current interest, including various tensor algebras of non-degenerate product systems \cite{DK20, DKKLL}, satisfy this requirement.
+Further examples include non-selfadjoint algebras with trivial diagonal, e.g., \cite{DRS11, DRS15, SS16, SSS18, SSS20}.
+As we are about to show, stable isometric isomorphisms implie isometric isomorphisms in these cases.}

 \begin{theorem} Let $\A$ and $\B$ be operator algebras with $c_0$-isomorphic diagonals.
 If $\A\otimes\K$ and $\B\otimes\K$ are isometrically isomorphic, then $\A$ and $\B$ are isometrically isomorphic. \end{theorem}